Chile

 SECURITY/GANGWAY:

-Vigilant deck watch and control of access to the ship must be maintained throughout
+Vigilant deck watch and control of access to the vessel must be maintained throughout

 24 hours.
 Ships stores or unaccompanied baggage must be carefully checked by vessel